easiOS/korolev64/README.md

 # Korolev64

-Korolev64 is an in-development microkernel for x86.
+Korolev64 is an in-development kernel for x86.

 ## Features implemented
 * Text terminal